 You might also recall that I suggested an excellent way to protect your business from these potential disasters.
-In short, I recommended that you entrust your data security to savvy partners like Superior and Digital Data Centers (DDC).
+In short, I recommended you entrust your data security to savvy partners like Superior and Digital Data Centers (DDC).
 By doing so, you ensure that your invoices, statements and other account records remain behind secure barriers throughout handling.
 Thus your data and the documents generated to carry it reach their intended destination—and only their intended destinations—safely.

-Extra Security in the Transfer of Data
+Extra Security in Transferring Data

 To appreciate what an extremely competent partner can bring to the relationship, you first need to realize that data doesn’t just “sit there.”
 Many locations record and input initial data: a sales floor, an online portal, a customer service function, and many others.
 Next, that data travels to other appropriate pods for further processing.
 Most businesses follow that map, and cyber thieves know the route.

 Hackers can attack vulnerable data at almost any point during this progression without adequate safeguards.
 An SSAE 18-certified data center (like DDC) provides very advanced data-handling architecture.
 The structure has been designed, tested and is constantly monitored for ultra-secure performance.
 It “cradles” the date from the moment it is received until it is presented to the customer electronically or in print.